Let’s be honest here for a minute, when you are on a budget and avoiding spending unnecessary money, things like friends gathering can be hard.

-Depending on how healthy you all are, you can set up volunteering events together.
+You can set up volunteering events together depending on how healthy you are.
 They can be related to larger events or a regular thing like building houses with Habitat for Humanity.

-If you can find something that is more regular that you can do on a good schedule, it’ll become a habit to do it.
+If you can find something that is more regular than you can do on a good schedule, it’ll become a habit.

 Another way our work buddies would get together was by volunteering and let me tell you we had so much fun!

 I saved money and had a great memorable time!